craftcms/commerce/docs/extensibility.md

 Events - Class docs coming soon.

-[Purchasables](purchasables.md) — Add an element to the system that is sellable.
+[Purchasables](purchasables.md) — Add an element to the system that is able to be sold by Commerce.

 [Adjusters](adjusters.md) — Make any price adjustment to an order.

-[Shipping Methods](shipping-methods.md) — Add 3rd Party shipping methods and return shipping prices.
+[Shipping Methods](shipping-methods.md) — Add third party shipping methods and return shipping prices.